DhanushIndrakumar/Customer-Portal/README.md

 + The Backend was implemented using Spring Boot through IntellijIdea.

-+ The company folder contains backend files
++ The company folder contains backend files.

-+ The frontend folder contains frontend files
++ The frontend folder contains frontend files.

-**2. Change mysql username and password as per your Mysql installation**
+**3. Run the Backend application**

-+ open `src/main/resources/application.properties`
++ open `company/src/main/resources/application.properties`

 + change `spring.datasource.username` and `spring.datasource.password` as per your mysql installation